-Help us “GROW” by volunteering at the 2013 Tennessee State Fair!
+We’re “On the Mooove,” come join us by volunteering at the Tennessee State Fair!

 The best part of volunteering is the feeling you get from knowing you’ve helped a worthy endeavor come to pass.
-At the Tennessee State Fair, you’ll know you’ve played a part in your state’s history – a history that includes 107 years of crops, community, and friendly competition.
-You’ll know you’ve helped bring fellow Tennesseans the very latest information and technology so they can use it to enrich and improve their lives – and catch a ride on a Ferris Wheel too!
+At the Tennessee State Fair, play a part in your state’s history – a history that includes 111 years of crops, community, and friendly competition.
+You’ll know you’ve helped bring fellow Tennesseans the very latest information and technology so they can use it to enrich and improve their lives – and catch a ride on a Ferris wheel too!

 All Volunteers (one shift requires 5 hours)

 - One free fair ticket

 - Recognition on the state fair website, www.tnstatefair.org

 - All volunteers will also be invited to attend a Volunteer Appreciation Dinner in October, where a commemorative Tennessee State Fair pin will be distributed.